minima-global/emh/demo/README.md

 # EMH Demo Apps

-Applications that demonstrate use cases of the emh.
+Applications that demonstrate use cases of the EMH.